-Due to the shortage of staff and lack of advanced skill set with existing staff, the administration was seeking to hire a full-time accountant to assume the role of executing financial accounting duties according to proper procedures and in accordance with best practices.
+Corrective Action Planned: Due to the shortage of staff and lack of advanced skill set with existing staff, the administration was seeking to hire a full-time accountant to assume the role of executing financial accounting duties.
+To remedy this situation, the team of accounts have been secured and are familiar with governmental accounting, proper procedures, and best practices.
 In May 2024, the city clerk resigned the position as city clerk and a vacancy was declared.
 While it was difficult to recruit a full-time accountant, as of July 2024, an employee of the city with 18 years of experience in various capacities, payroll, bills and claims and purchasing director was confirmed as City Clerk.
 Presently, the administration is outsourcing bank reconciliations by engaging a team of skilled accountants to reconcile the banking statements and prepare the books for the auditor.
 The arrearages have been brought up to date.
 This team was hired on an ad hoc basis and it was foreseeable that it was in the best interest of the financial operation of the city for this team to continue preforming these services on annual contractual basis to diminish the opportunities for fraud, errors, and ensure the accuracy of information being provided to the administration and board.
 As of July 2024, the City Attorney drafted Resolution 24-2072 Authorizing Accounting Services and the Mayor presented this resolution to the City Council and it was adopted by a unanimous vote of the council.
-This team of skilled accountants will provide services as recommended by the independent City Auditor and provide monthly written financial reports for the Mayor, City Council and Administration, They will make periodic presentations to the finance meetings as deemed necessary.
+This team of skilled accounts will provide services as recommended by the independent City Auditor and provide monthly written financial reports for the Mayor City Council and Administration.
+They will make periodic presentations to the finance meetings as deemed necessary.